cloud-agnost/agnost-website/docs/application-development/create-a-project.md

 sidebar_position: 1
 ---

-# Creating a New Agnost Project
+# New Agnost Project

 Creating a new project in Agnost involves defining your organization, application, resources, and versions.
 Each project is fully customizable to fit your unique needs.
 Here's a step-by-step guide on how you can create a new Agnost project:

-1. **Login to Agnost Studio:** Navigate to the Agnost Studio URL and enter your login credentials.
-If you don't have an account yet, you'll need to register first.

-2. **Create a New Organization:** Click on the 'New Organization' button.
-This will prompt you to enter details like the organization name and description.
-   Once you've filled out the necessary details, click on the 'Create' button.

-3. **Create a New Application:** Inside your organization, click on the 'New Application' button.
+1. **Create a New Application:** Inside your organization, click on the 'New Application' button.
 You'll need to enter the application name, description, and select the type of application.
 Click 'Create' when you're done.

+2. **Create a Version:** For each application, you can create multiple versions.
+   These versions work similar to branches in git, allowing you to work on different features or bug fixes independently.
+To create a new version, click on the 'Add Version' button, provide the necessary details, and click 'Create'.

-4. **Define Resources:** Each application in Agnost can have multiple resources.
+3. **Define Resources:** Each application in Agnost can have multiple resources.
    These resources include databases, caches, message queues, etc. To add a resource, click on the 'Add Resource' button and choose the type of resource you want to add.
 You'll need to provide necessary details for the resource.